GoogleCloudPlatform/microservices-demo/kustomize/components/redis-enterprise/README.md

 # Integrate Online Boutique with Redis Enterprise in Google Cloud Marketplace

 By default the `cartservice` app is serializing the data in an in-cluster Redis database.
-Using a database outside your GKE cluster could bring more resiliency and more security with a managed service like Redis Enterprise in Google Cloud Marketplace.
+Using a database outside your Google Kubernetes Engine (GKE) cluster, such as a managed service like [Redis Enterprise](https://redis.io/docs/about/redis-enterprise/) in Google Cloud Marketplace, could bring more resiliency and more security.

 ![Architecture diagram with Redis Enterprise](/docs/img/redis-enterprise/redis-enterprise.png)

 To provision a fully managed Redis Enterprise database instance you can follow the instructions [here](https://github.com/Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/blob/main/marketplace/gcp/redis-enterprise.md).

-You can also find in this repository the Terraform script to provision the fully managed Redis Enterprise database instance alongside the GKE cluster, more information [here](/terraform).
+The ['/terraform'](/terraform) folder of this repository contains Terraform scripts for provisioning a fully managed Redis Enterprise database instance alongside a GKE cluster.
 To use Terraform, you are required to collect the [Redis Cloud Access Key](https://docs.redis.com/latest/rc/api/get-started/enable-the-api/) and [Redis Cloud Secret Key](https://docs.redis.com/latest/rc/api/get-started/manage-api-keys/#secret) and save them in your environment variables namely `REDISCLOUD_ACCESS_KEY` and `REDISCLOUD_SECRET_KEY`.

 Important notes:
 - You cannot connect to a fully managed Redis Enterprise database (redis) instance via private endpoint from a GKE cluster without peering your VPC to Redis's managed VPC.